Skip to content

 Which is better for beginners, gummies or capsules?

 Capsules are usually the better starting point because a fixed 5mg dose makes it easy to begin low and adjust deliberately.
-Beginners benefit from knowing exactly how much they’re taking, which a chewable can’t guarantee as reliably.
-If swallowing pills is a hard barrier, a lab-tested gummy is a reasonable alternative — just verify the dose and the COA.
+Beginners benefit from knowing exactly how much they’re taking.
+Once you know a 10mg daily dose suits you, a COA-verified gummy like NooBlue’s becomes the easiest way to keep the habit — just verify the dose and the COA on any gummy you consider.
 Our first-timer guide to methylene blue for beginners walks through a safe starting routine either way.

 Can you take methylene blue gummies and capsules together?